DELTAJoSch/dip-cider/CIDER/CIDER/articles/how_to.md

 1. Head to the load view
 2. Press "..."
-3. If you see a green tick mark, press "Load"
+3. If you see a tick mark, press "Load"

 You successfully loaded the track.